PotentialWeb/Prebid.js/README.md

 [![devDependencies Status](https://david-dm.org/prebid/Prebid.js/dev-status.svg)](https://david-dm.org/prebid/Prebid.js?type=dev)

 # Prebid.js

-> A free and open source library for publishers to quickly implement header bidding.

 This README is for developers who want to contribute to Prebid.js.
 Additional documentation can be found at [the Prebid homepage](http://prebid.org).